Disk Libraries - Online Help

 When this option is cleared, the system creates archive files in the disk library with all permissions.

-Use this option to create read-only archive files on NetApp SnapLock volumes with access time set according to the retention days (backup or archiver retention days, whichever is higher) specified in the storage policy copy.
+With Netapp, use this option to create read-only archive files on NetApp SnapLock volumes with access time set according to the retention days (backup or archiver retention days, whichever is higher) specified in the storage policy copy.

 Timeouts (in Minutes)

 The timeout parameter determines how long a job waits for a status response after an operation is requested.
 If the job does not receive a success or failure status within the timeout period, the job is terminated and a failure message is displayed.
 You can set the following timeout periods:

 The number of minutes used to mount the library for read/write operations.